Trump probe subpoena served on Georgia secretary of state

-ATLANTA (AP) — Georgia Secretary of State Brad Raffensperger has received a subpoena related to special counsel Jack Smith’s investigation of former President Donald Trump, who focused strongly on the state as he sought to overturn his 2020 election loss.
+ATLANTA (AP) — Nevada’s most populous county and Georgia Secretary of State Brad Raffensperger have received subpoenas related to special counsel Jack Smith’s investigation of former President Donald Trump, who focused strongly on the states as he sought to overturn his 2020 election loss.

-Smith was appointed last month to oversee not only the Justice Department’s Mar-a-Lago investigation but also aspects of Trump’s scramble to stay in power — including his effort in Georgia — and the violent attack on the U.S. Capitol on Jan.
+Smith was appointed last month to oversee not only the Justice Department’s Mar-a-Lago investigation but also aspects of Trump’s scramble to stay in power — including his efforts in Georgia and Nevada — and the violent attack on the U.S. Capitol on Jan.
 6, 2021.

 In a Jan.
 2 phone call, Trump had suggested that Raffensperger “find” the votes needed to give him a win in Georgia.

-The subpoena, which is dated Friday and was received by Raffensperger’s office Monday, follows others served last week in several states and counties.
+The Georgia subpoena, dated Friday and received by Raffensperger’s office Monday, follows others served last week in several states and counties.
 Like those other locations, Georgia was a target of Trump and his allies as they sought to overturn his loss in the 2020 election.

 The special counsel is seeking “any and all communications in any form” between June 1, 2020, and Jan.
 20, 2021, “to, from or involving” Trump, his campaign, lawyers and aides, including former campaign officials such as Bill Stepien and Justin Clark and lawyers John Eastman, Boris Epshteyn, L. Lin Wood, Sidney Powell and former New York Mayor Rudy Giuliani, according to the subpoena, which was obtained by The Associated Press.